All Episodes

 There's two proposals out there.

-One is if Republicans decide to stick together, they could use the reconciliation process and in the Senate, which would mean that you only need 50 votes.
+One is if Republicans decide to stick together, they could use the reconciliation process in the Senate, which would mean that you only need 50 votes.

-Mike Pence would be the tiebreak, and that we could get full funding of the wall.
+Mike Pence would be the tiebreak and that we could get full funding of the wall.

-If not, the president has said he would take five billion as a down payment and negotiate the actual building of the wall himself, meaning it's not going to be waste, fraud, and abuse.
+If not, the president has said he would take $5 billion as a down payment and negotiate the actual building of the wall himself, meaning it's not going to be waste, fraud, and abuse.

 Right.

-Are you talking about the res reconciliation?
+Are you talking about the reconciliation?

 Reconciliation.